BernalF/IteratorCompositePattern-Demo/IteratorCompositeDemo/INTERACTIVE_DEMO_GUIDE.md

 ### 🌟 **Overview**

-This interactive console application demonstrates the **Iterator and Composite Patterns** from Head First Design Patterns, featuring comprehensive code examples, interactive learning, and presentation-ready features.
+This interactive console application demonstrates the **Iterator and Composite Patterns** from Head First Design Patterns, featuring comprehensive code examples, interactive learning, and presentation-ready features applied to the **online casino gaming industry**.

 ---